alliander-opensource/diva-irma-js/README.md

 ## Overview

-This library consist of the following part, which can work independent from each other:
+This library consists of the following parts, which can work independent from each other:

 - diva-irma-js
     - A library that allows NodeJS backend applications to easily communicate with an [IRMA API server](https://github.com/privacybydesign/irma_api_server)